New Frontiers of Breathwork: Translating the Language of the Breath & Cultivating Nervous System Resilience with Ed Dangerfield

 - use dynamic breathing to build more dynamic responses,

-- and return to Ed’s closing question: “How am I breathing?”2
+- and return to Ed's closing question: "How am I breathing?"

 Read breath through three lenses: steadiness, shape, and speed

 Ed describes breath translation as watching how the breath moves, making a small adjustment, then watching what changes.
-He compares it to fixing a plane while it is flying: the breath is dynamic, so the practitioner has to keep reading the system moment by moment.3
+He compares it to fixing a plane while it's flying: the breath is dynamic, so you have to keep reading moment by moment rather than diagnosing once and applying a fix.

-For self-practice, do not try to diagnose yourself.
-Use the same three lenses as a simple observation checklist:
+For self-practice, use the same three lenses as an observation checklist:

-- Steadiness: Is the breath continuous, or are there long pauses, dropouts, holds, or moments where you have to “find yourself” again?
+- Steadiness: Is the breath continuous, or are there pauses, dropouts, holds, moments where you lose the thread and have to "find yourself" again?

-- Shape: Where does the breath move?
+- Shape: Where does breath actually move?
 Pelvis, belly, ribs, upper chest, throat?
-Does it rise like a glass filling from the bottom up, or does it stay trapped in one region?
+Does it rise like a glass filling from the bottom, or stay trapped in one region?

-- Speed: Is the breath variable and responsive, or locked into one gear — rushed, shallow, forced, collapsed, or over-controlled?
+- Speed: Is the breath variable and responsive to what's happening, or locked into one gear (rushed, shallow, forced, collapsed, over-controlled)?

-Ed’s point is not that there is one perfect breath pattern.
 A healthy system has range.
-It can activate, settle, express, rest, and adapt.
-The problem is when a breath pattern becomes a groove the body keeps repeating whether or not the present moment requires it.4
+It can activate, settle, express, rest, adapt.
+The issue Ed keeps pointing to is when a breath pattern becomes a groove the body repeats whether or not the present moment requires it.

 - "Where is breath clearly moving?"